senotrusov/bundler-configuration-loader/README.md

 # Bundler configuration loader, a tool to include bundler configuration in the resulting build

 Provides a way to include [webpack module bundler](http://webpack.github.io/) configuration in the resulting bundle build.
+That makes possible to use certain data from build configuration later, at the time the build itself gets executed (in browser, in production environment, then installed as the package).

 By default the whole configuration will be included in the bundle build.
 That may lead to the leak of sensitive information and such use should be carefully considered.